 Whether it is before, during or after your treatment, we have services and support for you and your family no matter what stage you are in.

 Read stories about our patients, their caregivers and providers.

 When John Nowoj was diagnosed with locally advanced pancreatic cancer in August 2019, he was told the cancer was inoperable.
 Nowoj, 57, began pursuing his only treatment option: chemotherapy to be followed by radiation, which could shrink but not eradicate the tumor.
 Then an unexpected development completely changed the outlook.

 Learn more about what's happening at SCCA.

-MyChart will be SCCA's new patient portal on March 27, 2021.
+MyChart is SCCA's new patient portal, as of March 27.
 Patients will have access to communicate with their care team, view their medical records and other resources.